NativeScript/docs-v8/plugins/plugin-workspace-guide.md

 ## Migrating your plugin workspace

-One of the additional nice benefits of using plugin workspaces is updating them is a made simple and efficient through Nx tooling.
-The TSC maintains the plugin workspace migrations so whenever one is available you can update your plugin workspace (which will often contain auto version bumps of supporting packages to latest NativeScript versions, configuration improvements and other welcome additions to help you create and maintain great NativeScript plugins):
+One of the nice benefits of using our plugin workspaces is updating them is made simple and efficient through Nx tooling.
+The TSC maintains plugin workspace migrations so whenever one is available you can update your plugin workspace with just a few simple commands (which will often provide dependency version bumps of supporting packages to latest NativeScript versions, configuration improvements, as well as other welcome additions to help you create and maintain NativeScript plugins):

 ```cli
 nx migrate @nativescript/plugin-tools